DoraemonYu/MicroDBHelper-ExpansionPack/EntityConversion.md

 ExpansionPack :: EntityConversion
 ================================================

 This expansion pack is focus on convert DataTable object to target entity model.

+*The root section of documents of **all optional expansion pack**, please visit [here](../).*

 ## Environmental Requirement